From Inadequate to Good: A 14-Month Recovery

 Phase 1: Crisis Stabilisation (Week 1)

-Roxana Rosca deployed on-site within 48 hours of the initial call.
+Roxana Rosca was deployed on-site within 48 hours of the initial call.

 Week 1 Deliverable: 15-page written submission to CQC structured around processes and feedback from staff evidence areas, with photographic evidence of every action taken.